ryvin/JumPing-PeNGuin-JPG-to-PNG-converter/README.md

 # JumPinG PeNGuin - JPG to PNG Converter

 This Python script converts JPG images to PNG format using multithreading for improved performance.
-It can be run as a Python script or as a standalone Windows executable, both supporting GUI and CLI modes.
+It can be run as a Python script or as a single standalone Windows executable, supporting both GUI and CLI modes.

 ## Features